bob-606/5.easa.fi/README.md

 ## 60. Which statement regarding the "constant-speed propeller" is correct?
-Which statement regarding the "constant-speed propeller" is correct?
 - The RPM decreases with lower speeds
 - The set RPM is kept constant by the motor power (MAP)
 - ***The pitch of the propeller rises with higher speeds***